LewisCM14/allotment/docs/docs/server_side.md

 === "Weekly & Daily"

-    A route will be required that uses the Weeks table, joined to the Variety Table which is then joined to the: User Active Varieties, Feed Table and the Frequency table in order to provide users with a list of weekly tasks.
+    A route that uses the Weeks table, joined to the Variety Table which is then joined to the: User Active Varieties, Feed Table and the Frequency table in order to provide users with a list of weekly tasks.

     The Day table is then joined in order to provide users with a list of daily todos across a specific week.

 === "Monthly & Seasonal"

-    A route will be required that uses the Month table, joined to the Variety Table which is then joined to the: User Active Varieties, Feed Table and the Frequency table in order to provide users with a list of monthly tasks.
+    A route that uses the Month table, joined to the Variety Table which is then joined to the: User Active Varieties, Feed Table and the Frequency table in order to provide users with a list of monthly tasks.

     This level can then be referenced against the Season and Country Season tables in order to provide a list of seasonal tasks.

 ???+ tip "Future Improvement"
-    These todos, whilst surfaced in the application for users to interact with, will also eventually be able to be sent out as a notification via Email or Push Notifications.
+    These todos, whilst surfaced in the application for users to interact with, will also eventually be able to be sent out as notifications via Email or Push Notification.

 ---

 ## General Data Integrity Rules

-A method for ensuring no special characters, aside from hyphens and a single space are used, as well as all characters are lower case will be required.
+A method for ensuring no special characters, aside from hyphens and a single space are used, as well as all characters are lower case os provided.
 That is to be applied to most text based columns, aside from those designated to store notes.

 !!! danger "Please Note"
     Notes columns are not idea in relational databases and it is to be an ongoing effort to look at the content users are storing within these columns in an effort to provide a more efficient solution.